Skip to main content

 dateISO date (YYYY-MM-DD)"due::2026-01-30"

 Inference order: ISO date check -> number check -> string fallback.
-The valueType in config is a hint for the UI — the parser always infers from the raw value.
+The valueType in config is a hint for the UI — the parser always infers from the raw value. link is a display affordance: the value renders as a clickable chip (scheme stripped for display) that opens in your external browser, with an Open link action in the value popover for keyboard access.
+A link value still stores and parses as a plain string.
 Labels appear in the left sidebar as a multi-level expandable section.
 Clicking a label filters the session list to show only matching sessions.
 Clicking a parent label includes sessions tagged with any descendant.

 Validation